ADanMan/naldom-lang/README.md

 For more detailed instructions, see our [Development Setup Guide](docs/development-setup/llm-server-setup.md).

-## Quick Start (Conceptual Example)
+## Quick Start

-While Naldom is under active development, here's a glimpse of how you'll interact with it.
-Imagine a file named `my_program.md` containing your Naldom code:
+Naldom is currently in a working prototype phase.
+You can compile natural language into an executable Python script.

+Imagine a file named `my_program.md`:

 ```markdown
 :::naldom